What Is the Prix de l’Arc de Triomphe?

 How to Bet on the Prix de l’Arc de Triomphe

 Even if you’re not familiar with Prix de l’Arc de Triomphe betting sites, it’s easy to sign up and place your first bet.
-Follow our step-by-step guide below to place a bet on the richest race in Europe.
+Follow our step-by-step guide below to bet on the richest race in Europe.

 Here’s how to bet on the Prix de l’Arc de Triomphe: